-Technically, oxygen is very important for an engine.
+Technically, oxygen is vital for an engine.
 It determines the proper engine performance.
-So, to achieve the correct air-fuel ratio manufactures employ oxygen sensors in the exhaust systems.
-Besides, the exhaust gas oxygen sensor is also known as the ‘lambda sensor’.
-It is located before the catalytic converter in the exhaust pipe.
-The sensor generates a voltage with regards to the amount of oxygen in the exhaust gas.
+So, to achieve the correct air-fuel ratio, manufacturers employ oxygen sensors in the exhaust systems.
+Besides, the exhaust gas oxygen sensor is also known as the ‘lambda sensor.’
+Its location is before the catalytic converter in the exhaust pipe.
+The sensor generates a voltage with regard to the amount of oxygen in the exhaust gas.
 Thus, it provides real-time feedback on the mixture composition to the engine management system.

-Furthermore, the engine management system (EMS) is calibrated.
-It provides optimal engine power, emissions and economy over the entire engine operating range.
-The oxygen sensor helps the EMS to monitor the optimal emission in the exhaust system.
+Furthermore, manufacturers calibrate the engine management system (EMS).
+As a result, it provides optimal engine power, emissions, and economy over the entire engine operating range.
+The oxygen sensor helps the EMS monitor the exhaust system’s optimum emission.
 Thus, it achieves the ideal air-fuel ratio of 14.7:1.

 Furthermore, the oxygen sensor consists of a ‘galvanic cell’ battery.
 The sensor contains two porous platinum electrodes.
 Besides, they have a ceramic electrolyte (Zirconium Dioxide) between them.
-The oxygen sensor generates a voltage.
-It ranges from as little as 100mV (0.1 volts) up to a maximum of 900mV (0.9 volts).
-This depends upon the oxygen level in the exhaust gases.
-The oxygen sensor compares atmospheric oxygen, typically 21% approx., to the amount of oxygen in the exhaust.
+The oxygen sensor generates a voltage that ranges from as little as 100mV (0.1 volts) to a maximum of 900mV (0.9 volts).
+However, it depends upon the oxygen level in the exhaust gases.
+Besides, the oxygen sensor compares atmospheric oxygen, typically 21% approx., to the amount of oxygen in the exhaust.

 Typically, a rich mixture contains more fuel per part of oxygen.
-This means it has 0% oxygen.
+Thus, it means that it has 0% oxygen.
 So, the sensor produces a high voltage of around 900mV.
-A lean mixture has less fuel per part of oxygen.
+On the other hand, a lean mixture has less fuel per part of oxygen.
 It may contain 3% to 4% of oxygen.
 So, the sensor produces a low voltage of 100 mV.
 However, the average voltage of the sensor is ~ 450mV which results in the ideal mixture ratio of 14.7:1.

-Rich Mixture - large difference between atmospheric and exhaust oxygen levels.
-This results in high conductivity between the electrodes.
+Rich Mixture – the significant difference between atmospheric and exhaust oxygen levels.
+It results in high conductivity between the electrodes.
 Hence, the voltage output is high at around 900mV.

-Lean Mixture – the smaller difference between oxygen levels.
-This results in less conductivity and smaller voltage output, typically around 100 mV.
+Lean Mixture – the minor difference between oxygen levels.
+It results in less conductivity and smaller voltage output, typically around 100 mV.